IV.1. Dual Enrollment in PhD & MS Programs

 If a student is enrolled in a master’s program, the student’s department/program shall determine by qualifying examination or by review of his/her record to date whether the student shall be permitted to transfer to the doctoral degree.
 Upon approval of the transfer, the department head or program coordinator, after consultation with the student and the existing advisory committee, shall expand the student’s committee to a total of 5 members who will assist with the student’s doctoral program.

 5. Non-degree Seeking Graduate Students [Special Graduate Students]

 An individual who holds a baccalaureate degree and wishes to pursue further study without a commitment to an advanced degree may apply to the Office of Graduate Education for admission as a special student at the graduate level.
 The applicant must provide evidence of the baccalaureate degree.
 Upon admission as a special student, he/she will be subject to Office of Graduate Education policies.
-A maximum of 12 credit hours may be accumulated, after which a special student must either apply for admission as a degree seeking student or must petition for a variance from this policy.
-A course with a grade of incomplete counts toward the 12 credit maximum.
+A maximum of 12 credit hours may be accumulated, after which a special student must either apply for admission as a degree seeking student or petition the dean of graduate education for a variance from this policy.
+A course with any grade, including an Incomplete grade, counts toward the 12-credit maximum.
 Graduate students classified as special students are not eligible for assistantships.
 If a student is granted admission to a program as a degree-seeking student, a maximum of 12 credits taken as a special student may be applied toward the degree.

 6. Probation and Reinstatement Policy